 Jonathan Majors' accuser Grace Jabbari testifies in assault trial

-NEW YORK -- Jonathan Majors is back in court Tuesday, facing the woman accusing him of assault.
+NEW YORK -- Jonathan Majors was back in court Tuesday, facing the woman accusing him of assault.

-Grace Jabbari was on the stand, detailing how they met on the set of the movie "Ant-Man and the Wasp: Quantumania."
+Grace Jabbari, 30, was on the stand, detailing how they met on the set of the movie "Ant-Man and the Wasp: Quantumania."
 She told jurors the relationship intensified quickly before it became abusive.

-Jabbari said Majors threw glass candles at her head when she asked if he was OK and didn't speak to her for days because she went to a music festival.
+As CBS New York's Jessica Moore reports, Jabbari sobbed as she told the jury Majors, 34, threw glass candles at her head when she asked if he was OK, didn't speak to her for days because she went to a music festival, and berated her for mentioning an ex-boyfriend.
+Testimony stopped at one point because she was overcome with emotions.

+The jury heard a recording of Majors yelling at Jabbari, calling himself a great man and telling her he needed a woman like Michelle Obama.

+Prosecutor's say Jabbari's testimony paints a picture of systemic abuse by Majors that culminated with the events of March 25, 2023, in Chelsea.

 Majors faces two charges of assault in the third degree, as well as harassment and aggravated harassment.